J-Ramalho/industRial/docs/6_regression.md

 592480 643020 668290
 ```

-We can see that the prediction at the tested levels is slightly different from the measured averages at those levels.
-This is because the linear regression line is not passing exactly by the averages.
-Anyway in our case the team has selected a fixed effects model and we can only take conclusions at the levels at which the input was tested.
-We can check that the predictions correspond exactly to the averages we've calculated for each level:
+As mentionned in our case the team has selected a fixed effects model and in principle they sould only draw conclusions at the levels at which the input was tested.
+We can check with `predict()` too that the predictions correspond exactly to the averages we've calculated for each level:

 ```r